-The HCC-E coordinates with all ESF-8 agencies within its boundaries - this includes DSHS Public Health Region 2/3 and county Public Health Organizations.
-Additionally, the HCC-E coordinates with adjacent Health Care Coalitions in TSA-C and TSA-D regarding Emergency Medical Task Force (EMTF) activities.
+The HCC-E Healthcare Coalition coordinates with all ESF-8 agencies within its boundaries - this includes DSHS Public Health Region 2/3 and county Public Health Organizations.
+Additionally, the HCC-E coordinates with adjacent Healthcare Coalitions in TSA-C and TSA-D regarding Emergency Medical Task Force (EMTF) activities.

-C. Health Care Coalition Members
+C. Healthcare Coalition Partners

-Membership in the Health Care Coalition is clearly defined in the REPC Standard Operating Procedures (SOP) as the facilities or agencies that have satisfied one or more of the following criteria:
+Partnership in the Healthcare Coalition is defined in the REPC Standard Operating Procedures (SOP) as the facilities or agencies that have satisfied one or more of the following criteria: